Bioconductor/coursehelper/README.md

 6. Exit the ssh instance.
 7. Exit the terminal.

-\* **Note:** If you save the workspace, all rstudio sessions launched with this AMI will have that saved workspaced.
+\* **Note:** If you save the workspace, all rstudio sessions launched with this AMI will have that saved workspace.
 In generally it is a better practice to have a clean rstudio session by not saving the workspace and loading libraries and objects as needed when utilizing the AMI.

 <a name="cloneNclean"></a>
 #### 3. Clone and Clean Up